Last updated:

 Xero Full cloud accounting Standard automation Strong multi-currency International practices

-Wave Basic accounting Basic billing Limited Micro-firms
+Wave Basic accounting Basic billing Limited Micro-businesses

-• Accounting-first architecture rather than invoice-first design
+• Accounting-first architecture, not invoice-first design

 • Integrated AR/AP, reconciliation, and reporting